NVIDIA/NeMo-Guardrails/nemoguardrails/colang/v1_1/runtime/README.md

 - Access strings in objects using curly brackets

 - Fix `send user say "how are you".Start() as $id` parsing
+- Support calling actions with positional arguments

+## To Discuss

+- Should the action parameters be under a separate key in the event? (currently using a black list to extract the actual action parameters from the `Start...Action` event).

 ## Events